Saluev/suppgram/docs/usage/all_in_one_cli.md

   --sqlalchemy-uri TEXT           SQLAlchemy connection URI.
 Alternatively,
                                   environment variable SQLALCHEMY_URI may be
                                   used
+  --sqlalchemy-uri-file FILE      Path to file storing SQLAlchemy connection
+                                  URI.
+Alternatively, environment variable
-  --mongodb-uri TEXT              MongoDB connection URI.
+                                  SQLALCHEMY_URI may be used --mongodb-uri TEXT              MongoDB connection URI.
 Alternatively,
+                                  environment variable MONGODB_URI may be used --mongodb-uri-file FILE         Path to file storing MongoDB connection URI.
+                                  Alternatively, environment variable
-                                  environment variable MONGODB_URI may be used --mongodb-database TEXT         MongoDB database name.
+                                  MONGODB_URI may be used --mongodb-database TEXT         MongoDB database name.
 If not specified, will connect to the default database
                                   specified in the URI